 King Regula II

-The King Regula II was introduced around the same time as the King Regula IP.
+Also the King Regula II was introduced around the same time or a little later than the King Regula IP.
 There were several variants, similar to those of the King Regula IP, and I have in fact found very little difference between the King Regula IP and II models.
 Only the lens speed was different, all King Regula II had a fastest aperture of f/3.5 instead of the f/2.8 lenses on the King Regula IP.
 Available lenses were Enna Ennagon and Staeble Kataplast.

 First version of the King Regula II with Enna Werk Ennagon 50mm f/3.5 lens.
 This model had the same wider body and flat viewfinder top as the early Regula IP models.
 Body# 003033.